harsh-sharawat/AlgoSimulation-javascript-/README.md

 ---
 ## 🛠️ Technologies Used
-- HTML5 + CSS3 – for UI layout and styling
+- HTML + CSS3 – for UI layout and styling

-- Vanilla JavaScript (ES6 modules) – for interactive behavior
+- JavaScript (ES6 Modules) – for modular, interactive behavior and application logic

 - DOM API – dynamic grid creation and manipulation